richrd/suplemon/README.md

    * [ ] Only refresh modified lines when editing

 # Fix / Defects
+ * [ ] Cut command fails when multiple cursors are on or close to the last line
  * [ ] Remember find query if occurance not found (jump to top of file)
  * [ ] Unreliable undo/redo.
  * [ ] Finish refactoring viewer.py and editor.py